netzpirat/haml-coffee/README.md

   %user{ class: "#{ if @user.get('roles').indexOf('admin') is -1 then 'normal' else 'admin' }" }= @user.getDisplayName()
 ```

-_But think about it twice before putting such fancy stuff into your template, there are better places like models,
+_But think twice about it before putting such fancy stuff into your template, there are better places like models,
-controllers or helpers to put heavy logic into._
+views or helpers to put heavy logic into._

 You can define your attributes over multiple lines and the next line must not be correctly indented, so you can align
 them properly: